 Holly actively gardens and loves plants of all sizes.
 She spends her free time digging in the dirt with her two young children, playing the guitar, and binge watching Masterpiece Theater.

-Haley Galbraith, senior associate, graduated from the University of Washington in 2012 with a B.S. in Environmental Science and Resource Management and has been an asset to our growing company since 2011.
-Her specialties include tree risk assessment, management planning, advanced decay testing, evaluation of trees as support structures, and municipal arboriculture.
-She serves as Secretary on the Board of Directors for the Pacific Northwest Chapter of ISA, and is a member of the Washington Community Forestry Council for DNR.
+Haley Galbraith, senior associate, specializes in tree risk assessment, advanced decay testing, and municipal arboriculture.
+She has served on the Board of Directors for the PNW-ISA, and is a member of the Washington Community Forestry Council for DNR.
 Haley is an ISA Board Certified Master Arborist, Municipal Specialist, and Qualified Tree Risk Assessor (PN-7512BM).
 Additionally, she is licensed as a WSDA Commercial Operator (#86856).

 Katie Hogan, associate, graduated from the University of Washington in 2012 with a degree in Environmental Studies.
 Katie has studied native forest dynamics and pathology in Washington, Oregon, California, and Utah.
 She specializes in plant pathogens, habitat quantification, native and rare plant identification, field sampling techniques, and fire ecology.
 She strives to practice interdisciplinary environmental management and hopes to increase community awareness through education and research.
 She is an ISA Certified Arborist (PN-8078A) and ISA Qualified Tree Risk Assessor.